 Casino & Nightlife

 As with most of the luxury hotels on the Las Vegas Strip, The Venetian is set up with its own casino where you can try your hand at blackjack, poker, slots, and more.
-Table minimums start at $10 on weekdays and $15 over the weekends.
+Table minimums start at $10 US on weekdays and $15 US over the weekends.
 Complimentary gaming lessons are available if you’ve never gambled before and want to ease yourself in.

 Beyond the casino, The Venetian hosts regular concerts and musicals while world-class DJs frequent at the on-site nightclub, Tao.
 Remember that for certain restaurants and entertainment venues a smart-casual dress code is enforced so you will need to pack according to what you want to do during your stay.